-Priyanka Chopra's Mother-in-law Gifted Rs 55 Lakh Earrings As Wedding Gift?
+Priyanka Chopra's Mother-in-law Gifted Her Earrings Worth Rs 55 Lakh As Wedding Gift?

 -

-Priyaka Chopra seems to have the best mother-in-law in the whole wide world as reports suggest that Nick Jonas' mother Denise gifted Priyanka a pair of earrings worth Rs 55 lakhs on the day of the wedding.
-The expensive gift is from 'snowflake earrings' designed by the Van Cleef & Arpels and costs a whopping $79,500 per pair and that Rs 55 lakhs right there.
-The amount is of course, excluding all the taxes.
+Priyanka Chopra seems to have the best mother-in-law in the whole wide world as reports suggest that Nick Jonas' mother Denise gifted Priyanka a pair of earrings worth Rs 55 lakhs on the day of the wedding.
+The expensive gift is from 'snowflake earrings' designed by Van Cleef & Arpels and costs a whopping $79,500 per pair and that is Rs 55 lakhs right there.
+The amount is, of course, excluding all the taxes.

 Earrings Made Of Gold & Diamond

-The gold earrings are also studded with diamonds and is handmade with over 170 diamonds in it, says a report.
+The gold earrings are also studded with diamonds and are handmade with over 170 diamonds in them, says a report.

-Here's What The Jewelery Makers Said On Their Website About The Earrings
+Here's What The Jewellery Makers Said On Their Website About The Earrings

 "Sparkling with light, the Snowflake High Jewelry collection is inspired by flakes of snow - an inspiration for Van Cleef & Arpels since the 1940s.
 Round diamonds combine to form dazzling winter motifs."